Curvature induced magnetization of altermagnetic films: The curvature induced magnetization

 \emph{Wave-shaped film.} This geometry we realize by choosing the directrix in the form $\vec{\gamma}=x\hat{\vec{x}}+f(x)\hat{\vec{y}}$ with $f=\mathscr{A}\cos(qx)$.
 Formation of films of such a film can be experimentally accessible via thermal scanning probe lithography~\cite{Howell20,Lassaline23}.
 Computing the curvature $\kappa=-f''_{xx}/(1+f'^2_x)^{3/2}$, we use Eq.~\eqref{eq:theta}\footnote{Naturally, we take into account the relation between coordinates $\dd\xi_1=\sqrt{1+f'^2_x}\dd x$.} in order to find distribution of the N{\'e}el vector along the surface, see Fig.~\ref{fig:m-sin}(a).

 The competition between exchange stiffness and the anisotropy whose easy-axis follows the film geometry results in the regions (yellow) where the N{\'e}el vector deviates from the normal direction.
 This is consistent with the recent results obtained for ferromagnets~\cite{Ortix23}.
 According to Eq.~\eqref{eq:m-smpl-theta}, such a deviation leads to generation of magnetization in these regions, see the bottom part of Fig~\ref{fig:m-sin}(a).
 The induced magnetization is approximately tangential to the surface.
 Indeed, in the limit of small curvature gradients $|\kappa'|\ell^2\ll1$, one obtains from \eqref{eq:theta} the approximate solution $\theta\approx\ell^2\kappa'$ and consequently, Eq.~\eqref{eq:m-smpl-theta} results in $\vec{m}\approx\mu_{\textsc{alt}}\ell^2\kappa'\vec{e}_1$.
 Magnetization vanishes in the points of the curvature extremum ($\kappa'=0$) which corresponds to the highest and lowest points of the film profile.
 Between the extremum point, the curvatre gradient $\kappa'$ flips sign, which causes the flip of sign of $\theta$ and the tangential component $m_1$, see Fig.~\ref{fig:m-sin}(b).
 As a result, the transversal component $m_y$ does not change the sign giving rise to the total transversal magnetization per period $\langle \vec{\mathfrak{M}}\rangle_T=V^{-1}_{T}\int_{V_T}\vec{m}\,\dd\vec{r}=\hat{\vec{y}}\langle\mathfrak{M}_y\rangle_T$, with $V_T$ being the volume of one period of the film, see Fig.~\ref{fig:m-sin}(c).
-Note the perfect agreement between the theoretical predictions (lines) based on Eqs.~\eqref{eq:theta}, \eqref{eq:m} and spin-lattice simulations (markers), for details see Appendix~\ref{app:simuls}.
+Note the perfect agreement between the theoretical predictions (lines) based on continuum Eqs.~\eqref{eq:theta}, \eqref{eq:m} and discrete spin-lattice simulations (markers), for details see Appendix~\ref{app:simuls}.
+In simulations, we model the overdamped dynamics of a system of approximately $10^5$ spins by solving numerically a set of coupled Landau-Lifshits-Gilbert equations, the number of which is equal to the number of spins, for details see Appendix~\ref{app:simuls}.

 In the limit of small curvature gradients, we approximate $\kappa'\approx-f'''_{xxx}$ and estimate the asymptotics

 see the dashed line in Fig.~\ref{fig:m-sin}(c).
 Here we consider the case when direction of the deformation wave vector $\vec{q}$ corresponds to maximal curvature induced magnetization.
 The cases which correspond to all possible orientations of $\vec{q}$ are summarized in Fig.~\ref{fig:m-q}.